no-goodbyes/rsschool-cv/cv.md

 ## About myself:

-I want to learn Front-End Development in RSSchool!
+I am an open-minded, enthusiastic and responsible person.
+I am alway willing to learn new skills and broaden my horizons.
+I am looking forward to dive into the world of front-end development!

 ## Code example: